Tāme Iti: 2007 police raids

 Iti was one of 17 people arrested by police on 15 October 2007 in a series of raids under the Terrorism Suppression Act and the Firearms Act, carried out in Te Urewera and around New Zealand.
 He was in Whakatāne with his partner at the time of the raids.
 In September 2011 most of the alleged terrorists originally arrested with Iti had all terrorism and firearms charges dropped.
 Iti and three others were charged with belonging to a criminal group.
-The trial was held in February and March 2012, and Iti and the other defendants were found guilty of some firearms charges, and not guilty of others.
+The trial was held in February and March 2012, and Iti was found guilty on six firearms charges.
 On the most substantial charge of belonging to a criminal group, the jury could not reach a verdict, even when invited by the judge to reach a majority verdict of ten to one.
 The Crown decided not to proceed with a second trial.
 Justice Rodney Hansen sentenced Iti to a two-and-a-half-year prison term on 24 May 2012.

 In October 2012 Iti and the three other defendants lost an appeal to the Court of Appeal against their sentences.
 Iti's son Wairere Iti said his father was "not overly surprised" by the outcome.
 Iti's application for leave to appeal to the Supreme Court was dismissed.
 He was granted parole in February 2013, having served nine months of his sentence, and released from prison on the morning of 27 February 2013.
 Prison staff described him as a "role model prisoner".
 Iti said he enjoyed his time inside, working as a mechanic and working on his art and writing.